UpstreamDataInc/amodbus/doc/source/client.rst

 Client usage
 ------------
-Using pymodbus client to set/get information from a device (server) is done in a few simple steps.
+Using amodbus client to set/get information from a device (server) is done in a few simple steps.

 Synchronous example